CMU-IDS-2021/assignment-2-tayo-mike/writeup.md

 We settled on using mostly bar charts for our project and this largely came about after we realised that the data we had contained very little variance and as such any other visualization would not easily convey our findings.
 We used a combination of stacked bar charts and single column bar charts.
 The stacked charts portray the different income quartiles for bothe genders and we feel it renders them beautifully.

 We also used a map to display a heatmap-like visualization for the life expectancies for all states.
 The data was plotted using line plots to invigated trends int he data.
-A map to invegated geographic depenacne in life expance with a time lapse feature and tiptool to probe states.
+A map to investigate geographic distribution of life expectancy with a time lapse feature and tiptool to probe states.

 ## Development